Zaphoood/shikaku/README.md

 ## Usage

-To start the game, simply run `./shikaku.py`.
+To start the game, run `python shikaku.py`.
 Have fun!

 ## Example